-The Trans-Mexican Volcanic Belt is located in south-central Mexico and extends east-west across the country from the Pacific Ocean to the Gulf of Mexico.
+The Trans-Mexican Volcanic Belt, also known as the Cordillera Neo-Volcánica and known locally as the Sierra Nevada, is located in south-central Mexico and extends east-west across the country from the Pacific Ocean to the Gulf of Mexico.
 This volcanic arc contains many of the country's tallest mountain peaks.

 Trans-Mexican Volcanic Belt

-The Trans-Mexican Volcanic Belt (known locally as the Sierra Nevada) is located in south-central Mexico and extends east-west across the country from the Pacific Ocean to the Gulf of Mexico for approximately 1,000 km (620 mi).
+The Trans-Mexican Volcanic Belt, also known as the Cordillera Neo-Volcánica and known locally as the Sierra Nevada, is located in south-central Mexico and extends east-west across the country from the Pacific Ocean to the Gulf of Mexico for approximately 1,000 km (620 mi).
 The active volcanic arc encompasses an area of approximately 160,000 sq km (62,000 sq mi).